 From time-to-time, we may be subject to various legal proceedings and claims that arise in the normal course of our business activities.
-Our wholly owned subsidiary, WageWorks, is party to certain pending material litigation and other legal proceedings.
-Except for such matters, as of the date of this Quarterly Report on Form 10-Q, we were not a party to any litigation whereby the outcome of such litigation, if determined adversely to us, would individually or in the aggregate be reasonably expected to have a material adverse effect on our results of operations, cash flows or financial position.
-For a description of these legal proceedings, see Note 6-Commitments and contingencies of the Notes to condensed consolidated financial statements.
+Except as described in Note 6-Commitments and contingencies, as of the date of this Quarterly Report on Form 10-Q, we were not a party to any litigation whereby the outcome of such litigation, if determined adversely to us, would individually or in the aggregate be reasonably expected to have a material adverse effect on our results of operations, cash flows or financial position.
+For a description of these legal proceedings, see Note 6-Commitments and contingencies of the notes to condensed consolidated financial statements.